Jianghu San Nüxia: Plot summary

-The story takes place in 18th-century China during the Qing dynasty when the imperial government is persecuting anti-Qing fighters in the jianghu / wulin.
-Feng Guangchao, a retired martial artist, is celebrating the birthday of his twin granddaughters Feng Ying and Feng Lin when he is attacked by Qing government agents.
-The sisters are separated in the chaos: Feng Ying escapes with her grandfather's apprentice Tang Xiaolan, while Feng Lin is captured by the henchmen of Yinzhen, the power-hungry fourth son of the Kangxi Emperor.
+The story is set in 18th-century China during the Qing dynasty when the imperial government is persecuting anti-Qing martial artists in the wulin.
+Feng Guangchao, a retired martial artist, is celebrating the birthday of his twin granddaughters, Feng Ying and Feng Lin, when he is attacked by Qing government agents.
+The sisters are separated in the chaos: Feng Ying escapes with Tang Xiaolan, her grandfather's apprentice, while Feng Lin is captured by the henchmen of Yinzhen, the power-hungry fourth son of the Kangxi Emperor.

-Tang Xiaolan and Feng Ying find refuge under the guidance of Lü Siniang, an apprentice of the legendary "One-Armed Divine Nun".
-Together, they join the Mount Heaven Sect, where the "Seven Swords" train them in swordsmanship and martial ethics.
+Tang Xiaolan and Feng Ying are saved by Lü Siniang, an apprentice of the legendary "One-Armed Divine Nun".
+Together, they join the Mount Heaven Sect, where the "Seven Swords" train them in swordsmanship.
 Over time, Tang Xiaolan learns that he is an illegitimate son of the Kangxi Emperor – a revelation that initially results in misunderstandings between him and the wulin.

 Meanwhile, Feng Lin survives in Yinzhen's household, her identity concealed and manipulated for political ends.
-After escaping captivity, she is taught by Wu Qiongyao's son Li Zhi, and becomes a skilled swordswoman in her own right.
+After escaping captivity, she is trained by Li Zhi, Li Siyong and Wu Qiongyao's son, and becomes a skilled swordswoman in her own right.
 The Feng sisters' paths ultimately cross and diverge through a web of mistaken identities, unspoken love, and shifting allegiances.

-When Yinzhen ascends the throne as the Yongzheng Emperor, his purge of former allies and suppression of the wulin bring the heroes' struggles to a head.
+When Yinzhen is enthroned as the Yongzheng Emperor after his father's death, his purge of former allies and suppression of the wulin bring the heroes' struggles to a head.
 Tang Xiaolan, poisoned and betrayed, survives through the help of his companions, while the Feng sisters and Lü Siniang resolve to strike back.

-In the finale, Lü Siniang and the Feng sisters infiltrate the imperial palace and assassinate the Yongzheng Emperor, avenging the fallen and fulfilling their moral duty.
+In the finale, Lü Siniang and the Feng sisters disguise themselves and infiltrate the imperial palace to assassinate the Yongzheng Emperor, avenging their fallen wulin allies and fulfilling their moral duty.
 The novel ends with reconciliation and three marriages: Feng Ying with Tang Xiaolan, Lü Siniang with Shen Zaikuan, and Feng Lin with Li Zhi.